 By Richard Yerema and Kristina Leung, Mediacorp Canada Inc. staff editors (Apr 24, 2017)

 Here are some of the reasons why Reid's Heritage Group of Companies was selected as one of Canada's Top Small & Medium Employers (2017):

-- Reid's Heritage Group of Companies supports ongoing employee development with in-house training, tuition subsidies for job related courses (to $1,000 each year) and subsidies for professional accreditation
+- Reid's Heritage Group of Companies supports ongoing employee development with in-house training programs, tuition subsidies for courses taken at outside institutions (to $1,000 per year) and subsidies for professional accreditation

-- Reid's Heritage Group of Companies is a forward looking home builder that's a member of the Net Zero Energy Housing Council -- a unique industry initiative that is leading the way in designing and building affordable homes that produce at least as much energy as they consume
+- Reid's Heritage Group of Companies is a forward-thinking home builder that is a member of the Net Zero Energy Housing Council, a unique industry initiative that focuses on designing and building affordable homes that produce (at minimum) as much energy as they consume